 Romance’ “a feeling of excitement that you receive from new and slightly dangerous experiences” – A MacMillan Dictionary definition

-Regardless of whether you agree with this definition it is hard to deny travel is considered romantic and this definition is applicable.
+Regardless of whether this definition seems appropriate, it’s impossible to deny travel appears romantic and therefore this definition is applicable.

-Explorers past and present are elevated to almost hero status, their exploits in discovering our world leaves most awestruck.
-Vast expanses of wind blown sand or pristine ice-fields, remote islands surrounded by thousands of miles of ocean, lush rainforest still unexplored and inhabited by tribes still undiscovered are almost a definition of romance.
+Explorers past and present reach almost hero status, their exploits in discovering our world leaves most awestruck.
+Vast expanses of wind-blown sand or pristine ice-fields, remote islands surrounded by thousands of miles of ocean, lush rainforest still unexplored and inhabited by tribes still undiscovered are almost define romance.

 “a dream that for many seems unachievable”

 The thought of giving up the ‘rat race’, selling all possessions and leading a nomadic life to explore the world is a dream that for many seems unachievable; nothing more than a pipe-dream.
-Those that have made the decision to travel fulltime possess a particular kind of drive, travelling is a passion, one which is difficult to ignore.
-This is true wanderlust requiring a great deal of sacrifice that only some are prepared to make.
+Those that have decide to travel fulltime have a particular kind of drive, travelling is a passion, one which is difficult to ignore.
+This is true wanderlust requiring a great deal of sacrifice that only some will make.

-Romance can be a strong motivator, travelling in the hope of finding a little excitement beyond that offered by the experience itself.
-Some seek the excitement of a short-lived whirlwind affair others are searching for a soul mate, somebody to share their future with.
+Romance is a strong motivator, travelling in the hope of finding a little excitement beyond that offered by the experience itself.
+Some seek excitement in a short-lived whirlwind affair others are searching for a soul mate, somebody to share their future with.
 For those that love to travel finding another that shares this passion probably appears slightly easier when in a secluded bay on a remote atoll in the Pacific.

 “the lifelong pursuit of happiness”

-There are many sources which fuel our perception of the romance of travel.
+There are many sources which fuel our perception of travel as romantic.
 Magazines with endless jaw-dropping images of distant stunning destinations, glossy and beautiful coffee table books, television programmes which highlight travel or natural history can leave us drooling and travelogue websites often make us green with envy.